 These systems are designed to effectively remove both large and small contaminants like particulates and sludge while also helping to prevent future microbial contamination through the removal of water.

 Unfortunately, a single fuel polishing serve will not prevent microbial growth indefinitely.
 Water will find its way back into the tank through means of refueling and condensation formation.
 If fuel polishing is your preferred method of prevention, prepare to schedule multiple servicings throughout the year.

 In some cases, fuel additives that pull water up into the fuel by means of an emulsifier can be an appropriate response to stifle microbial growth.

 The additives work by addressing the problem at its source.
 Without phase-separated water, microbes cannot over-proliferate in the fuel.

 In time, the emulsified water can exit the fuel tank as it is fed into the engine alongside the fuel and vaporized out the exhaust.

-For applications involving Tier-4 engines, water emulsifiers are not a recommended solution as they will only create additional problems.
-This is because Tier 4 engines feed fuel into the combustion chamber at extremely high pressures with very little tolerance for anything other than the fuel itself.
+For applications involving Tier-4 compliant engines, water emulsifiers are not a recommended solution as they will only create additional problems.
+This is because Tier 4 engines have a High-Pressure Common Rail (HPCR) system that feeds the fuel into the combustion chamber at extremely high pressures with very little tolerance for anything other than the fuel itself.